Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/configuration.md

 **[AIAssistant(ShortcutsDisabled = false)]** => Disable and hide Shortcuts on this property

+See [Shortcuts Guide](./shortcuts.md) for detailed information on available shortcuts, configuration, and creating custom shortcuts.

 **[AIAssistant(CustomJson = "{\"prop\":\"fromAttribute\"}")]** => Any custom data you want to send to your API, to be used with CustomAI Provider

 ```json